Bipolar Social Club invites people at every stage of their bipolar journey to join our community!

 Hypomania is similar to mania but is “less than” manic.
 The sensations are similar—rapid speech, flight of ideas, risk taking, feelings of euphoria—but less intense.

 Depression is the low.
 Depression is much better understood and represented in pop culture.
-The definition includes feelings of sluggishness, loss of energy, hopelessness, worthlessness, and can include thinking about or planning suicide.
+The definition includes feelings of sluggishness, loss of energy, hopelessness, and worthlessness and can include thinking about or planning suicide.
 We can’t concentrate and, in contrast to when we’re manic, might struggle to make decisions.
 We can become trapped in our bedrooms for days or weeks at a time, sometimes longer.

 It’s called bipolar because we swing between mania or hypomania and depression, with occasional, rare, or no breaks in between.